 As well as these, many other courses will give you everything from a basic introduction/refresher course to a doctorate.

 - Short (one to five days) courses in, for example, wireless communications, IP networks, traffic engineering or managing product development provide basic information that will enhance your skills in many work environments or help you to choose a specific skills area before seeking higher levels of training.
 These short courses are often privately run and tailor-made; costs vary but may typically start at around £600 for one day, £1,000 for one/two days and £1,400 for four/five days.

 - Longer part-time or full-time courses are likely to result in, for example, BTEC diplomas (i.e. an IT and Telecoms Professional Intermediate or Advanced Apprenticeship).
 These courses will take a minimum of one year and include an element of workplace learning.
-You may need up to five GCSEs to gain entry on to a course at this level; alternatively, you may need to gain other relevant qualifications (such as maths and English) alongside apprenticeship training.
+You may need up to five GCSEs to gain entry to a course at this level; alternatively, you may need to gain other relevant qualifications (such as maths and English) alongside apprenticeship training.
 This level of study will ensure good progression through your chosen industry.

 - More complex training includes undergraduate degrees such as Electronics with Satellite Engineering, master’s such as Telecommunication Engineering, and doctorates such as Intelligent Systems and Networks.
 Professional doctorates are the more obvious choice for those wishing to go straight into a work environment, rather than staying in academia or research.
 Although entry requirements can vary and are sometimes negotiable, generally you need A-levels to take a degree and you need a degree to progress to master’s or PhD study (although search for our features on Access to HE Diplomas elsewhere on this website, as these can – as their name suggests – help you access higher education without the conventional qualifications in hand).
 Length of time to complete this level of study can vary; part-time, it could take six years or more.
 Typically, costs range from around £10,000 to £60,000, but at this level of study there may be funding opportunities.
 These qualifications would lead to management and consultancy roles.